MattTuccillo/MacroSets/README.md

 - Separate handling for general and character-specific macros.
 - Easy-to-use slash commands for managing macro sets.
 - Control over how macro icons are stored and set.
+- Undo command incase you make a mistake.

 ## Installation